How and When to Change the Amount of Child Support Payments in Texas

 Texas Child Support Orders

-The easiest way to request modification of a child support order is to complete a Request for Review" form and a "Child Support Review Questionnaire".
-Once completed, give these documents to the child support office that handles your case.
-This will be the start of seeking your child support modification in Texas.
+The easiest way to request modification of a child support order is to complete a Request for Review" form and a "Child Support Review Questionnaire."
+Once finished, give these documents to the child support office that handles your case.
+At this time your child support modification in Texas will start.

 Forms and location the correct child support office can be found on http://www.texasattorneygeneral.gov/.